rwaldron/johnny-five/docs/led-rgb-PCA9685.md

 # LED - RGB PCA9685

-Demonstrates use of an RGB LED using a PCA9685.
+Demonstrates use of an RGB LED (common anode) using a PCA9685.

 Run with: